How to Teach Your Child to Ride a Bike: Fewer Wheels Lead to Greater Confidence

 Watching your child venture into no-training-wheels territory can be hard.
 They will get tired.
 Chances are they will fall, and they may well want to quit.
 And that’s ok.
 By resisting the urge to physically step in, you are instead imparting incredibly valuable life lessons.
 Healthy doses of empathy and encouragement are recommended, and application of knee pads and wrist guards aren’t a bad idea either!
 With nothing but kind, understanding words you are helping them feel empowered, to trust in their abilities, build confidence and develop a sense of independence they can only get if they take off their training wheels.
 As an extra bonus, the feeling you get when you see them flying along the ground for the first time on 2 wheels is indescribably magical.

 If this process still seems slightly overwhelming or stress-inducing, you're not alone!
-We're here to support you through our Learn to Bike programs for pre k - 1st graders or private lessons for all ages in Colorado; the Bay Area of California and Portland, Oregon.
+We're here to support you through our biking programs for pre k - 12th graders.